 Guilt by association, also known as the association fallacy, is officially defined as "guilt ascribed to someone not because of any evidence, but because of their association with an offender."
 More often than not, this term is used in a legal context, but sometimes it's used casually.
-As affirmed by Logically Fallacious, guilt by association can also be weaponized as an ad hominem.
+Guilt by association can also be weaponized ad hominem.
 In this particular context, an individual can face criticism or backlash as a result of their likeness to an existing group or entity.
-Conversely, honor by association is the inverse of guilt by association.
-According to RationalWiki, it describes a situation where someone is lauded as a result of their affiliation with groups that are perceived in a positive light.
+Conversely, honor by association describes a situation where someone is lauded as a result of their affiliation with groups that are perceived in a positive light.
 In this article, we'll talk about these concepts and how they might affect your relationships.

 Guilt By Association: Debates

 Over the years, there have been many debates regarding the fairness of the association fallacy.
 Some people argue that guilt by association is completely fair, especially if we assume that people tend to surround themselves with people who are similar to them.
 However, arguments that oppose guilt by association affirm that only individuals are accountable for their actions.
-No matter which side of the debate resonates with you, Psychology Today advises choosing friends carefully because guilt by association can have life-impacting consequences.
+No matter which side of the debate resonates with you, it’s a good idea to choose friends carefully because guilt by association can have life-impacting consequences.

 All humans have the desire to belong.
 At some point, most people will likely join a group, class, or club where they can meet other like-minded people.
 If you're a member of an organization, it's important to consider the quality of the people in this group.
 For better or worse, humans are at least partially judged by the people they associate with.